-The University has recently installed its first renewable energy with 221 photovoltaic panels installed on the Science Centre.
+The University has installed its first renewable energy with 221 photovoltaic panels installed on the Science Centre.
 This will produce enough electricity to run 14 houses, saving the University around £13,500 per annum.

 We have upgraded the availability of drinking water and have created maps annotated with the locations of drinking water.
 We have installed 18 new water fountains in Holloway Road campus in academic year 2016-17 and project was completed in January 2017.

 In addition, all of our catering outlets owned by Chartwells (Goulston Street, Moorgate, Tower and Learning Centre) provide free drinking water.

 In 2015 we introduced new recycling bins and appointed a new waste contractor Paper Round to increase our recycling rate from 25% to 80%.
 None of the University’s waste goes to landfill.

 Food – each staff kitchen has a brown food waste bin for any food leftovers.

 Coffee Grounds - You can bring your own bag or we can reuse one of our coffee bean bags.
 Please register your interest by emailing email@example.com.
 Coffee grounds are a great fertilizer and pest repellent, and you can also add it to your compost for a nitrogen rich boost.

 General waste and mixed recycling - please use our dual bins black (general) & green (mixed recycling)

 Paper - blue bins (found by the printers)